amiika/ziffers/README.md

 zplay("1/4 5353 5653 4242 4542 5353 5653 4/4 5 1/4 5432 4/4 1")
 ```

+**Note that only 1/1*n works.
+No support fractions where numerator is bigger than 9, eg. 12/64**

 ### Standard note lengths

 - **m** = Max = 8/1 = 8 beats